 For those whose sex life in their marriage is difficult due to pregnancy concerns, you can check out my article on Natural Birth Control.

 For men who struggle with achieving a full erection that is not related to physical issues, it is very common for emotional issues to be the cause.
-For some men, these emotional issues include severe stress, depression, and sometimes an emotional barrier in the marriage that can be caused by lies, deception, or hidden problems on his part.
+For some men, these emotional issues include severe stress, depression, and sometimes an emotional barrier in the marriage that can be caused by deception, addiction, shame, emotional/spiritual turmoil, or other hidden problems.

 Whatever the cause, I urge couples to pray for God to lead them to a very knowledgeable and helpful Christian who can help out in this area.